 Why Aren’t You Working?
 Imputing Spousal Income

 Sam was angry.
 He and his spouse were separating over the refusal by Ali to become fully employed.
-Sam’s years of gentle encouragement that his spouse gets a full time job quickly morphed to strong demands to downright yelling matches.
+Sam’s years of gentle encouragement that his spouse gets a full-time job quickly morphed to strong demands to downright yelling matches.
 Nothing changed.
 No job hunting.
 No interviews.
 No work.
-Sam didn’t want to break up over what he saw was otherwise a wonderful marriage.
+Sam didn’t want to break up over what he saw was an otherwise wonderful marriage.
 Their son would soon be starting at a residential university program and expenses were high.
 Money issues had become a thorn in Sam’s side that he just couldn’t move forward.
 He saw the decades pass and now with their only child soon at university, he wanted long term financial security in his looming retirement.

-There is often an imbalance in the incomes earned between the income earners and full time stay at home parents.
+There is often an imbalance in the incomes earned between the income earners and full-time stay at home parents.
 The often emotionally charged matter of spousal support is going to be a necessary subject to discuss with a family law lawyer.
-The income providers don’t understand why the other parent is not actively employed or at least actively looking for work once the children are in full day school.
-Usually the parenting spouse doesn’t feel comfortable returning to work with rusty skills or poor technological capabilities.
+The income providers don’t understand why the other parent is not actively employed or at least actively looking for work once the children are in full-day school.
+Usually, the parenting spouse doesn’t feel comfortable returning to work with rusty skills or poor technological capabilities.

-When the children were young a joint decision may have been made for one parent to be the primary caregiver focussed on child rearing.
+When the children were young a joint decision may have been made for one parent to be the primary caregiver focussed on child-rearing.
 The other common choice taken was that it simply made good economic sense for the higher income earner to stay employed while the other be the stay at home parent.
 The plan progressed with the stay at home parent slowly returning to the workforce to meet the increasing household expenses.

 Isn’t refusing to work an easy way to avoid economic responsibility?